The rheinische Braunkohlenrevier (The rhenish lignite mining region)

 New landscapes are created from the huge slap heaps: On the edges of the opencast mines, artificial hills, and on the worked out areas, recultivated crop and forest areas and artificial lakes.

-picture: RWE Power AG
+picture: RWE Power AGExperience lignite

 At several open-cast-mining viewpoints you can gain an insight into the opencast lignite mines of RWE Power.